zstickel/cdkgoexample/README.md

-# Welcome to your CDK Go project!

-This is a blank project for Go development with CDK.
+# This is an example golang AWS CDK Application that implements Appsync GraphQL infrastructure

 **NOTICE**: Go support is still in Developer Preview.
 This implies that APIs may change while we address early feedback from the community.
 We would love to hear